anaulin/generative-art/README.md

 ![](images/circle-pack-concentric-random-colors-2.jpg)

-More samples in the `images` folder in this repo.
+More samples in the `images` folder in this repo: https://github.com/anaulin/circle-packing/tree/master/images

 ## Credits